 Learn more about plagiocephaly.

 Muscular torticollis is the most common type of fixed torticollis.
-It happens when your child’s neck muscles are especially tight on one side, or if something has caused scarring on one side of his neck.
-The tight muscles or scarring can cause your child’s head to tilt to one side.
+It happens when your child’s neck muscles are especially tight on 1 side, or if something has caused scarring on 1 side of the neck.
+The tight muscles or scarring can cause your child’s head to tilt to 1 side.

 Klippel-Feil syndrome is a problem that is present when a child is born (congenital).
-It happens when the bones in your child’s neck do not form correctly, causing his neck to twist.
+It happens when the bones in your child’s neck do not form correctly, causing the neck to twist.

-Children with Klippel-Feil syndrome may have other problems, such as trouble hearing, since the bones in their ears may not form correctly.
+Children with Klippel-Feil syndrome may have other problems, such as trouble hearing, because the bones in their ears may not form correctly.